 Wait a second, why do clerics get their own special book?
-I mean, sure, there are dedicated books for Barbarians and Swashbucklers, but those are part of the offshoot Dungeon Fantasy Denizens series that will (I presume) eventually showcase all of the adventurer archetypes.
-But of the PC types in the main Dungeon Fantasy series’ Adventurers book, why do clerics alone get the splatbook spotlight within the main Dungeon Fantasy line??
+I mean, sure, there are dedicated books for Barbarians and Swashbucklers, but those are part of the offshoot GURPS Dungeon Fantasy Denizens sub-series that will (I presume) eventually showcase all of the adventurer archetypes.
+But of the PC types in the main Dungeon Fantasy series’ Adventurers book, why do clerics alone get the splatbook spotlight within the main Dungeon Fantasy series??

 You’ll have to ask SJG for their official answer, but I’ll guess it’s the following simple reason.
 For a lot of gaming groups, clerics require a big customization step all their own: definition of god and sect.
 Because making the Flame Priests of the Fire God and the Deep Prelates of the Ocean God identical in all but name is . . . well, if not quite sacrilegious, definitely boring.

 Sure, any character of any type can have affiliations with guilds, schools, home towns, patrons, even a favored religion and church.
 But for most dungeon fantasy PCs, these are last-step additions for color.
 By contrast, clerics are largely defined by their god and sect (unless you’re just stuffing them all under the campaign-wide Church of Ogolnybog the Generic and Mighty).
 Dungeon Fantasy 7 tackles this task with custom-crafted clergy for every cult.